-Wait, wait, wait.
-Moses asks to see God's glory, the manifestation of His holiness, His separation, and instead of showing His untouchable, separated, high position, God stoops down and says that He is a compassionate and gracious God.
+Moses asks to see God's glory.
+Moses asks to see God's glory, the manifestation of His holiness, His separation.
+And instead of showing His untouchable, separated high position, God stoops down and says that He is a compassionate and gracious God.

-God's self-proclamation asserts that He expresses holiness to His people in gracious love and faithfulness, and also sometimes in judgment.
+[13:14] God's self-proclamation asserts that He expresses holiness to His people in gracious love and faithfulness, and also sometimes in judgment.

-[13:03] God's holiness is like fire to be feared and respected and to be admired and enjoyed.
+God's holiness is like fire.
+God's holiness is like fire, to be feared and respected, and to be admired and enjoyed.

 Now, these two sides of God's holiness explain the rest of the text.

-After the death of Nadab and Abihu, Moses tells their cousins to carry the bodies outside of the camp in verse four to five.
-This should remind us of Adam and Eve, right, who were created to dwell with God and to serve Him in the garden like priests, but who received a death sentence by being kicked out of the garden.
+After the death of Nadab and Abihu, Moses tells their cousins to carry the bodies outside of the camp, verse 4 to 5.

+Now, this should remind us of Adam and Eve, who were created to dwell with God and to serve Him in the garden like priests, but who received a death sentence by being kicked out of the garden.